Code and such.

-Filament builds hardware for the industrial internet of things that allows assets to wirelessly and securely talk to each other.
+Filament builds edge hardware for the industrial internet that allows assets to wirelessly and securely talk to each other.
 As Filament’s design technologist I built cross-platform apps for managing hardware, “headless” apps for connecting to mesh networks, and cloud infrastructures for securely transmitting and storing asset data.

-Using AWS and Terraform, I built a readily scalable and deployable cloud infrastructure that securely connects to a Filament network and receives, stores, and publishes device data for authorized agents.
-Components include AWS IoT for connecting to Filament gateways, DynamoDB, API Gateway, Lambda for processing device reports and API requests, Cognito for authorizing users and securing access to the API, and S3 for web hosting.
+Using AWS and Terraform, I built a scalable cloud infrastructure that securely connects to a Filament mesh network and receives, stores, and publishes device data for authorized agents.
+Components included AWS IoT for connecting to Filament gateway devices, Lambda for processing device reports and API requests, Cognito for securing API access and authorizing users, DynamoDB, API Gateway, and S3 for hosting a web app secured with Cognito and written in Vue.js and Mapbox.

-Using Node, I wrote a gateway script that connects to a Filament mesh network and sends device reports to any configured integration, including AWS IoT, Microsoft SQL Server, Losant, and Socket.io.
-I packaged the script to function in numerous contexts, including on a Raspberry Pi, inside a Docker container, deployed remotely via Resin.io, and embedded in a desktop app.
+Using Node.js, I wrote a gateway script that connects to a Filament mesh network and sends device reports to any configured integration, including AWS IoT, Microsoft SQL Server, Losant, and Socket.io.
+I packaged the script to function in numerous contexts, including on a Raspberry Pi, inside a Docker container, deployed remotely via BalenaCloud (née Resin.io), and embedded in a desktop app.

 I built a mobile progressive web app, secured by AWS Cognito and populated with data from API Gateway, that allows users to quickly activate a new Filament device.
-Capabilities include scanning a QR code on a device, confirming connectivity, visualizing the status of the Filament network and all known devices, and displaying devices on a map.
+Capabilities included scanning a QR code on a device, confirming Filament mesh network connectivity, visualizing the status of the mesh network and all known devices, and displaying devices on a map.

-Worked closely with the Predix APM UX team to build and release responsive toast and notification capabilities, work that included a messaging API.
+Worked closely with the Predix APM UX team to build and release event-based toast and notification capabilities, implementing them with a mobile-first, responsive layout.

-Coached teams on advanced web application engineering practices including Node tooling, Sass, BEM syntax, and object-oriented CSS.
+Coached front-end engineering teams on advanced web development practices including responsive design, Node.js tooling, BEM syntax, Inverted Triangle CSS, object-oriented CSS, and Sass.

 Worked closely with members of GE Aviation leadership to strategize, design, and deliver platform capabilities that address critical business needs around user collaboration, remote diagnostics, and industrial asset lifecycle management.